 - Heavy weight makes it difficult to transport plants

-A relatively new innovation in container gardening, fabric pots offer many benefits when it comes to building healthy root systems.
-Roots in fabric pots grow to the outer edges and attempt to bypass the porous fabric wall.
+A relatively new innovation in container gardening, roots in fabric pots grow to the outer edges and attempt to bypass the porous fabric wall.
 Instead, they are cut back, allowing new growth to occur.
-This process, called “air-pruning,” results in denser root composition which promotes healthy growth and development.
+This process, called “air pruning,” results in a denser root composition which promotes healthy growth and development.

 - Promotes dense, healthy root systems